Spectral Ranking with Covariates: Conclusions and Future directions

+Each proposed method will find its application in different practical scenarios.
+When rank prediction on unseen players is not a concern, we recommend practitioners to use the \textsc{C-SerialRank} algorithm because of its simplicity in balancing covariate and match information.
+On the other hand, if one believes the pairwise comparisons are caused by a strong underlying skill difference, then \textsc{SVDCovRank} algorithms should be considered.
+At last, if one seeks to place fewer assumptions on the data, then the \textsc{CCRank} algorithm may give a more robust ranking than the approaches that place specific structures on the match outcome matrix $\bfC$.

 There are several avenues for future work.
-An interesting direction would be to incorporate more general type of side information into the ranking problem, e.g., prior information on partially observed player relationships.
+An interesting direction would be to incorporate more general types of side information into the ranking problem, e.g., prior information on partially observed player relationships.
 Yet another relevant direction is the extraction of partial rankings using the side covariates.
-In many real world scenarios, aiming for a global ordering of the items is unrealistic, and one is often interested in uncovering partial orderings that reflect accurately various subsets/clusters of a less homogeneous population of items/players.
-Leveraging features for the discovery of latent structures behind cyclical and inconsistent preferences is also an interesting direction to explore.
+In many real-world scenarios, aiming for a global ordering of the players is unrealistic, and one is often interested in uncovering partial orderings that reflect accurately various subsets/clusters of a less homogeneous population of players.
+Leveraging features for the discovery of latent structures behind cyclical and inconsistent preferences, as in \cite{chau2022learning} but using spectral methods, is also an interesting direction to explore.